1980s in music: Electronic

-Country music
+Country

 As the 1980s dawned, pop-influenced country music was the dominant style, through such acts as Kenny Rogers, Ronnie Milsap, T.G.
 Sheppard, Eddie Rabbitt, Crystal Gayle, Anne Murray and Dolly Parton.
 The 1980 movie Urban Cowboy, a romantic comedy starring John Travolta and Debra Winger, spawned a successful soundtrack album featuring pop-styled country songs, including "Lookin' for Love" by Johnny Lee, "The Devil Went Down to Georgia" by the Charlie Daniels Band, "Could I Have This Dance" by Murray and "Love the World Away" by Rogers.
 The songs, and the movie itself, resulted in an early 1980s boom in pop-style country music, and the era is sometimes known as the "Urban Cowboy Movement".

 By the mid-1980s, country music audiences were beginning to tire of country-pop.
 Although some pop-country artists continued to record and release successful songs and albums, the genre, in general, was beginning to suffer.
 By 1985, a New York Times article declared country music "dead".
 However, by this time, several newcomers were working behind the scenes to reverse this perception.

 The year 1986 brought forth several new artists who performed in traditional country styles, such as honky-tonk.
-This sparked the "new traditionalist" movement, or return to traditional country music.
+This sparked the "new traditionalist" movement, or a return to traditional country music.
 The most successful of these artists included Randy Travis, Dwight Yoakam, Ricky Van Shelton and Holly Dunn.
-Also, artists like Kathy Mattea and Keith Whitley, both of whom had been performing for a few years prior, had their first major hits during 1986; Mattea was more folk-styled, while Whitley was pure honky-tonk.
+Also, artists like Kathy Mattea and Keith Whitley, both of whom had been performing for a few years prior, had their first major hits in 1986; Mattea was more folk-styled, while Whitley was pure honky-tonk.
 But the new traditionalist movement had already taken hold as early as 1981 when newcomers such as Ricky Skaggs and George Strait had their first big hits.
-Reba McEntire had her first big hit in 1980 followed by 15 other number one hit singles during the decade.
+Reba McEntire had her first big hit in 1980 followed by 15 other number-one hit singles during the decade.
 Also, songwriter–guitarist and Chet Atkins protégée Steve Wariner also emerged as a popular act starting in the early 1980s.
-Another boom period for newcomers with new traditionalist styles was 1989, when artists such as Clint Black, Garth Brooks, Mary Chapin Carpenter, Lorrie Morgan and Travis Tritt had their first big hits.
+Another boom period for newcomers with new traditionalist styles was in 1989, when artists such as Clint Black, Garth Brooks, Mary Chapin Carpenter, Lorrie Morgan, and Travis Tritt had their first big hits.
 It was Whitley who was seen as being one of the torchbearers of the new traditionalist movement, thanks to his pure honky-tonk style in the vein of Lefty Frizzell and others, and his star power was set to rise into the 1990s; however, Whitley was a known heavy drinker, and it was alcohol poisoning that ended his life in May 1989, just weeks after a song about triumph over personal demons – "I'm No Stranger to the Rain"—became a huge country hit.
 In keeping with the neotraditionalist movement, Dolly Parton, Linda Ronstadt and Emmylou Harris teamed up to release 1987's Platinum-selling Trio album.
 Composed mostly of traditional songs set to acoustic arrangements, the album won a Grammy in 1988 for best country collaboration.